remla24-team6/operation/README.md

 8. Create a tunnel using `minikube tunnel`
 9. Now, run the app on `localhost`

+## Rate limiting
+To enable rate limiting, run `kubectl apply -f <path-to-istio>/samples/ratelimit/rate-limit-service.yaml`.
+The server should respond with `429 Too Many Requests` if you send more than 10 requests in 1 minute.

 ## Comments

 ### Comments for A1: